KSP-KOS/KOS/doc/source/language/variables.rst

 :::::::::::::::::::::::::

-Often the fact that you can get an implicit global variable declared without intending to can lead to a lot of code maintenence headaches down the road.
+Often the fact that you can get an implicit global variable declared without intending to can lead to a lot of code maintenance headaches down the road.
 If you make a typo in a variable name, you end up creating a new variable instead of generating an error.
 Or you may just forget to mark the variable as local when you intended to.